Knowledge Base

 - Setting up your company logo if you haven't already: Update your Company Logo

-- Customizing the Subject and Body of the Opt-in e-mail that you'll be sending to your customers: Customize Opt-in Templates
+- Customizing the Subject and Body of the Opt-in e-mail that you'll be sending to your customers: Customize Contact Update Emails and Text Messages

 Go to the Contacts page

-Filter by name, company, phone number or e-mail address; then select the users you'd like to email the Opt-In form and click the Send Opt-In Form button as shown below:
+Filter by name, company, phone number or e-mail address; then select the users you'd like to email the Contact Update form and click the Send Contact Update Form button as shown below:

 A review screen will come up that shows you any issues such as an incorrect format of the existing phone number.
 To receive SMS each contact needs to have the Country Code such as +1 in front of the number for US.
 We generally recommend emailing the Opt In forms but you can also choose to send via SMS as well as an option or mix and match depending on the company/user.